mc97-stack/IJTB-m2UY-7iPC-D0FN/README.md

 4. Locate project product in finder to run program within terminal.

 ##  Known Bugs
 - Imported windows version will not properly compile the project.
+When using the file -> import -> xcode project, Visual Studio 2019 will crash and fail to recognise the main function in addition to linker errors not present within the xcode project.

+Cause:
+- Incompatible file structures.

 Resolution:
 - The program codebase will be finished before manually creating the Visual Studio solution file.